UConn Huskies women's basketball: A New Record Streak Ends (2016–2020)

-2016–2017: Shocking Final Four Loss
+2016–2017: Stunning Defeat at the Final Four

 After losing the stellar trio of Stewart, Jefferson and Tuck, many predicted a sub-par season for UConn standards; the AP Poll ranked the team third in the nation, and coach Auriemma had designed a very tough non-conference calendar to test the strength of his young team.
 The first regular season game, a 78–76 win against #12 Florida State, seemed to confirm the expectations, with coach Auriemma predicting "a good beat" ahead.
 As the season progressed, however, the team quickly found its rhythm, beating AP top-5 teams like Baylor, Notre Dame and Maryland, and showcasing a talented core of young players.
 Along with sophomore Katie Lou Samuelson and junior Kia Nurse, the duo of sophomore Napheesa Collier and junior Gabby Williams quickly rose to national attention; even senior Saniya Chong, who had played only a few minutes in her first three seasons, showed great improvements, leading the nation in assists-to-turnovers ratio.
 Coming from a 75-win streak in the previous season, UConn tied its own previous 90-win record with a 102–37 win against South Florida on January 10, 2017; the 100th straight win mark was reached on February 13, 2017, with a 66–55 win against South Carolina.

 After easy wins in both the conference regular season and conference tournament, UConn entered the NCAA tournament unbeaten, #1 overall, and once again a heavy favorite to win it all.
 They easily won their region and advanced to their 10th straight Final Four after defeating #10 seed Oregon 90–52 in the Elite Eight.
 However, the season came to an unexpected end when #2 seed Mississippi State's Morgan William hit a buzzer-beater to give its team a 66–64 overtime victory over UConn in the NCAA Final Four.
 The shocking loss ended UConn's winning streak at 111 consecutive wins, an all-time record not only for college basketball, but also for any team sport played at the college level.